HIYASHE06/StealthPass-Generator/README.md

 ![alt text](./spg1.png)
 https://github.com/HIYASHE06/StealthPass-Generator/assets/152214043/6183fb37-4ff7-42b2-9c71-1b4871c06961
 **DEPLOYED WEBSITE LINK**https://hiyashe06.github.io/StealthPass-Generator/

+## Usage

+To use stealthPass-Generactor, simply open the HTML file in your web browser and click the 'Generate Password' button.
+You'll be prompted to enter your password options, and then a password will be generated for you based on your choices.

 ## How to Use

-A series of prompts are present for the password criteria
+A series of prompts are presented for the password criteria

-* Length of password.
+The prompts ask about

+**Length of password.**
-* At least 8 characters but no more than 128.
+* At least 8 characters but no more than 128

-* Character types
+**Character types**
 * Lowercase
 * Uppercase
 * Numeric
 * Special characters ($@%*, etc)

-* Code validates for each input and at least one character type should be selected
+Code validates for each input and at least one character type should be selected
-* A password is generated when the button is clicked

 ## License